Office of Accessibility Services (OAS)

 Students with disabilities who wish to request accommodations under the ADA must follow the University’s procedures for verification of ADA eligibility by submitting supporting documentation to the Office of Accessibility Services (OAS).
-Once OAS verifies an individual’s ADA eligibility, you will work with the medical school’s Assistant Director of Medical Education Programs Management, Sherice Allen-Henry to coordinate your accommodations while matriculating.
-Further information about documentation requirements and the eligibility process can be found OAS’s website, along with the ways to contact them.
+Once OAS verifies an individual’s ADA eligibility, the student will work with the medical school’s Assistant Director of Medical Education Programs Management, Sherice Allen-Henry, to coordinate their accommodations while matriculating.
+Further information about documentation requirements and the eligibility process can be found OAS’s website.

 Once a student’s ADA eligibility has been verified, there is no need to repeat the registration process unless the student’s situation or needs change.
 Students must request an updated accommodation letter each term to share with the Mrs. Allen-Henry.
 If an adjustment to an accommodation is needed, it is the student’s responsibility to reach out to OAS.
 Accommodations are only determined by OAS.